readium/swift-toolkit/docs/Migration Guide.md

 If you use the SwiftUI `LCPDialog`, just remove the `sender` argument from your calls.

-But if you use the UIKIt `LCPDialogAuthentication`, you need to provide a `LCPDialogAuthenticationDelegate` instead:
+But if you use the UIKit `LCPDialogAuthentication`, you need to provide a `LCPDialogAuthenticationDelegate` instead:

 ```diff
 -let authentication = LCPDialogAuthentication()